 East village, 521 6th Ave

 Hotel Z is a modern three-star boutique hotel, situated 2.5miles from the Sheraton San Diego Resort and Marina.
 The hotel is very clean with great décor, the staff are friendly and knowledgably of the local area.
 The Gas lamp area is popular with lots of entertainment from bars and restaurants in the immediate vicinity, even so the hotel is quiet and restful.
 Breakfast is provided free of charge and a three-night stay costs $427.00

-CPM has something for everyone within the Construction Industry.
+Construction CPM Conference 2019 has something for everyone within the Construction Industry.
 Every year this event grows in strength attracting industry professionals from around the globe.
 Browse through the numerous tracks available, get tips and tricks from Industry experts regarding the software you are using, network with your peers and industry professionals enjoy the events scheduled away from the conference.